meriturva/Hangfire.PerformContextAccessor/README.md

 Installation
 -------------

-Hangfire is available as a NuGet package.
+Hangfire.PerformContextAccessor is available as a NuGet package.
 You can install it using the NuGet Package Console window:

 ```
 PM> Install-Package Bonura.Hangfire.PerformContextAccessor